-- The car must have at least 6 months MOT
+- The car must have a current MOT certificate

 - The car must NOT be an insurance write off

-So beware.
-The money you’ve been offered online is “in principle and subject to inspection.
+Remember that the money you’ve been offered online is “in principle and subject to inspection”.

-This is just fine but something you need to be aware off.
-But take care here as I have known individuals get crucified by up to a £1500 price difference between their online valuation, and the actual offer they were made after their car was appraised.
+This is just fine but something you need to keep in mind.
+I have known individuals get crucified by up to a £1500 price difference between their online car valuation and the offer they were made after their car was appraised.
 Again, We Buy Any Car and Trusted Car Buyers are the worst culprits for this.

-When an individual goes through the online process and finally drives their car along to the car buyers, with all their documentation, their driving license, utility bill and even a lift home, they think their car is already sold.
+When going through the online process and finally driving their car along to the car buyers, with all their documentation, their driving license, utility bill and even a lift home, they naturally believe their car is already sold.

-This creates a sense of anticipation in the car owner who unsuspectingly believes a bank transfer is just half an hour away.
-So when they arrive and are told their car has A, B, C and D faults it comes as a big surprise.
+This creates a sense of anticipation in the car owner that a bank transfer is just half an hour away.
+So, when you arrive and are told your car has A, B, C and D faults it can come as a big surprise.

-The subsequent offer for their car is usually several hundred pounds less than the initial quote from their online car valuation.
+The subsequent offer for your car is usually several hundred pounds less than the initial quote from the online car valuation.